buildingSMART/BCF-XML/Documentation/README.md

 ReferenceLink | Yes | Reference to the topic in, for example, a work request management system.
 Description | Yes | Description of the topic
 Priority | Yes | Topic priority.
-The list of possible values are defined in the extension schema Index | Yes | Number to maintain the order of the topics.
+The list of possible values are defined in the extension schema Index | Yes | Number to maintain the order of the topics Labels | Yes | Tags for grouping Topics
-CreationDate | No | Date when the topic was created.
-CreationAuthor | No | User who created the topic ModifiedDate | Yes | Date when the topic was last modified.
+CreationDate | No | Date when the topic was created CreationAuthor | No | User who created the topic ModifiedDate | Yes | Date when the topic was last modified.
 Exists only when Topic has been modified after creation ModifiedAuthor | Yes | User who modified the topic.
 Exists only when Topic has been modified after creation